Restore Your Smile Today! Best Crown – Veneer – Implant Technology

-At our Lafayette, CO dentist office we enjoy the challenge of restoring your smile.
-And thanks to rapid advances in dental technology, there is much more that we can do for our patients these days.
-Modern ceramic materials combined with the in-depth experience of our clinical team can assure you of an effective & long-lasting result.
+At our Lafayette, CO dental office we enjoy the challenge of restoring your smile.
+Thanks to rapid advances in dental technologyWe are able to offer a wide range of treatments options to you!
+Modern ceramic materials combined with the in-depth experience of our clinical team can assure you of effective, and long-lasting results.
 For example, crowns can be used to replace the top part of a tooth when it has become irreparably damaged and the root is still healthy.
-On occasions, cavities can become too large for an ordinary filling, so we will suggest an alternative — a ceramic onlay or inlay.
-These are skillfully made in the laboratory to fit the shape of the cavity & the color of the surrounding teeth.
-Read on for further details on the restorative dentistry procedures offered at our Lafayette, CO dental office.
+On occasion, chips become too large for an ordinary filling, so we can offer an alternative — a ceramic veneer.
+These are skillfully made in the laboratory to fit the shape of the chip and the color of the surrounding teeth.
+Read on for further details on the restorative dentistry procedures offered at our Lafayette Dental Excellence.

 Crowns cover & support a tooth with a large filling when there isn’t enough tooth left.
 It can be used to attach a bridge, protect a weak tooth from breaking or restore one that’s already broken.
 A crown is a good way to cover teeth that are discolored or badly shaped.
 It’s also used to cover a dental implant.
 A crown can make your tooth stronger & improve its appearance.

 Veneers are an excellent alternative to crowns & can perfect your smile by masking stains, hiding chips, correcting misalignment & creating uniformity.
 The no-prep technique is perfect for stained, chipped, misaligned or spaced teeth.
 Bonding porcelain to enamel creates a solid, secure bond.

 To increase speaking & chewing ability, we attach a customized denture to individual implants or a row of implants, securing the denture in place.
 They look completely natural, are long-lasting & are quite durable.

 Dental & Restorative Implants